 It’s all about using your whole body, making your core do the job it was designed to do and working to drop fat and build lean muscle and shape… in the shortest possible time.

 Which is why these are the exact principles on which MUTU System workouts are based.
 They have the added tweak however of having been very specifically designed to re-balance and re-shape a woman’s body after having children.
 Lack of core strength, abdominal muscle separation (diastasis recti), pelvic floor weakness and the postural shifts of pregnancy and motherhood are all factored in.
-MUTU System uses moves that multi-task (mums are good at that ;)) the above progressive training principle with yoga techniques to resettle your pelvic organs and tone your abdominal and pelvic floor muscles from the inside out.
+MUTU System uses moves that multi-task (mums are good at that ;)) the above progressive training principle with techniques to resettle your pelvic organs and tone your abdominal and pelvic floor muscles from the inside out.
 MUTU System also deals with your food because (and I know you know, but just sayin’) all the exercise in the world won’t get you a flat tummy if you eat too many cakes.

 MUTU System workouts train you hard enough to get the results you want, whilst keeping you safe and with a full understanding of the physiological and emotional mothering process.
 Don’t worry Lovely Lady, we’ve got you covered.